-During the final term in Reception, the EYFS Profile is completed for each child, this is in addition to the new Reception baseline carried out in the first six weeks of children starting reception.
-The Reception Baseline was first carried out in September 2021.
+During the final term in Reception, the EYFS Profile is completed for each child, this is planned to move to a Baseline Assessment on entry to the reception year from September 2021 (delayed from Sept 2020 due to Covid-19).
 The Profile or baseline provides parents and carers, staff and teachers with a well-rounded picture of a child's knowledge, understanding and abilities, their progress against expected levels, and their readiness for Year 1 or their reception year.
-The Profile/Baseline includes on-going observation, all relevant records held by the setting, discussions with parents and carers, and any other adults whom the teacher, parent or carer judges can offer a useful contribution.
+The Profile/Baseline includes ongoing observation, all relevant records held by the setting, discussions with parents and carers, and any other adults whom the teacher, parent or carer judges can offer a useful contribution.

-Each child's level of development is assessed against the early learning goals at the end of Reception.
-Nursery and reception children are assessed against the statements of the new revisited Early Years Foundation Stage, from September 2021 and they will be assessed as either being 'On track' or 'Not on track'.
-This indicates whether children are working at the expected levels of development, or if they are working towards the expected levels of development or meeting the developmental milestones.
+Each child's level of development is assessed against the early learning goals.
+The profile indicates whether children are meeting expected levels of development, or if they are exceeding expected levels, or not yet reaching expected levels ('emerging').
 The profile, along with a short commentary on the child's skills and abilities in relation to the three key characteristics of effective learning, is discussed with the next teacher and is available to look at in the child's file.
 This informs the next teacher about each child's stage of development and learning needs and assists with the planning of activities in Year 1.
 The Baseline informs the teaching for the child in the Reception year and beyond.